My Staff Member Is Underperforming, What Can I Do

-When a staff member is under performing, it is important to act swiftly.
-Problems ignored and left to fester do not resolve themselves, and often get a lot worse and harder to manage.
+When a staff member is underperforming, it is important to act swiftly.
+Problems ignored and left to fester do not resolve themselves and often get a lot worse and harder to manage.
 Nipping them in the bud is the best course of action.

-In the ideal situation you are already keeping an eye on the performance of employees in your team and meeting with them regularly to give feedback on their performance through the business -as-usual annual performance appraisal cycle.
+In the ideal situation, you are already keeping an eye on the performance of employees in your team and meeting with them regularly to give feedback on their performance through the business -as-usual annual performance appraisal cycle.
 Where you identify an under performer through this process the first step is to speak with the staff member informally, drawing to their attention the expected level of performance and where they are falling short.
 Offer them your counsel and support to enable them to improve their performance.
 Make a diary note of the discussion just in case you need to show that this step was taken down the track.

 If they do not lift their performance to the expected level, your next course of action will be to launch a formal disciplinary process and put in place a performance improvement plan.
 Your HR On-Demand membership gives you access to templates to use throughout this formal disciplinary process as well as real time phone based coaching with our team.
 The broad outline of the process for a formal disciplinary meeting is as follows: